LoopKit/loopdocs/docs/gh-actions/gh-update.md

     - **Did the directions change?** Yes.
 We now recommend you select a *GitHub* Personal Access Token that never expires and supports automatic update and rebuild when that feature is released.
 It simplifies the build every 90-day process significantly.
     - **How do I set my *GitHub* `Personal Access Token` to never expire and to support the automatic rebuild feature?** See this section [Regenerate Token](#regenerate-token).
     - **What happens to my existing builds when I change my *GitHub* Personal Access Token?** Nothing.
 The <code>GH_PAT</code> only affect future builds.
 Previous build are available for the full 90 days.
+    - **Is there anything I have to do once a year?** Yes.
+Once a year you need to get a new `Distribution Certificate`.
+These only last one year.
+See this section [Renew Certificate](#renew-certificate)

 ## When to Update or Rebuild